The John Harvard Library

-These eight reports by white settlers held captive by Indians gripped the imagination not only of early settlers but also of American writers through our history.
-Puritans among the Indians presents, in modern spelling, the best of the New England narratives.
-These both delineate the social and ideological struggle between the captors and the settlers, and constitute a dramatic rendition of the Puritans’ spiritual struggle for redemption.
+These eight reports by white settlers held captive by Indians have gripped the imaginations of American writers through our history.
+The book presents the best of the New England narratives, delineating the social and ideological struggle between captors and settlers, and constituting a dramatic rendition of a spiritual struggle for redemption.

 The Key of Liberty offers, better than any book yet published, a grassroots view of the rise of democratic opposition in the new nation.
 It sheds considerable light on the popular culture—literary, religious, and profane—of the epoch.